Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 How Pre-Assembled IV Kits Simplify Inventory

 Pre-assembled IV kits take the guesswork out of inventory management by bundling essential ingredients into a single, ready-to-use package.
-Instead of tracking dozens of individual vials and additives, your clinic can stock just a few consistent, treatment-aligned kits, saving time, reducing waste and minimizing errors.
+Instead of tracking dozens of individual vials and additives, your clinic can stock just a few consistent kits, saving time, reducing waste and minimizing errors.

 Here’s how kits streamline your operations: